Infrastructure & Resource Requirements for Sigrid Components

 This documentation covers on-premise Sigrid.
 It is not applicable for cloud-based Sigrid.

-This document defines compute and storage resource requirements for Sigrid components only, including:
+This document defines compute and storage resource requirements for Sigrid components, including:

 - CI/CD workloads (e.g. static analysis jobs running in your existing CI/CD system)